Ingenuity-Fainting-Goats/damn-vulnerable-tiny-web-server/README.md

-# Tiny Web server GOAT - A deliberately insecure Web Server for exploiting training
+# TinyWeb Server Goat - A deliberately insecure webserver deamon for learning purpose

 ### *WARNING 1*: While running this program your machine will be extremely vulnerable to attack.
 You should disconnect from the Internet while using this program.